Lacrosse in the United States

 The sport of lacrosse has been played in the United States by Native Americans long before European exploration.
-The sport is most popular in the north-east and mid-Atlantic areas of the country.
+The sport is most popular in the northeast and mid-Atlantic areas of the country.
 However, the game has recently developed into a popular team sport for both men and women in all regions of the United States.

 U.S. national teams

 Every year the United States puts together five teams to compete on an international level.
 There is a men's indoor team, and four outdoor teams: men's, women's, men's under 19 and women's under 19.
 Since the beginning of the men's World Lacrosse Championship in 1967, the United States national teams have won a total of thirty world championships.

 Professional lacrosse

 Premier Lacrosse League

 In 2018, star lacrosse player Paul Rabil introduced a new league, called the Premier Lacrosse League.
 It is a joint venture with his brother, Mike.
 Three main contributors are The Chernin Group, Joe Tsai and The Raine Group.
 It consists of eight teams, Chaos Lacrosse Club, Chrome Lacrosse Club, Atlas Lacrosse Club, Whipsnakes Lacrosse Club, Redwoods Lacrosse Club, Waterdogs Lacrosse Club, Cannons Lacrosse Club and Archers Lacrosse Club.
 It currently has a deal with NBC Sports to broadcast the games.
 The league shortened the field by 10 yards, and introduced many other new rules in order to speed the game up.
 It also offered higher salaries than Major League Lacrosse, health-care, and a stake in the company.
-The league is using a tour based system, so the franchises aren’t based in any cities.
+The league is using a tour based system, so the franchises aren't based in any cities.
 Its inaugural season was in 2019.